Day with Daeradar

 Celeborn returned the smile as she crossed the room to him, wrapping his arms around her securely and holding her close when she approached.
 "It brings me great joy to see you, iel-nín," he said, kissing her forehead when she pulled away a little though still remained in his arms.
 "Your beauty grows with each passing sun."

 Before either of them could say anything more, there was a quiet sound from the cradle near the window.
 Celebrían slowly pulled out of Celeborn's embrace as she glanced over her shoulder when a sound similar to the first was heard.
-Then, her smile returning, she took her father's hands in hers as she looked at him with excitement.
+Then, her smile returning, she took her father's hands in hers as she looked back at him with excitement.

 "Come see them, Ada," she muttered.